 - $100 cash award

-- Free registration at the 2015 Conference on Aging and one workshop offered by the Beard Center on Aging in 2015 (non-transferable)
+- Free registration to the Conference on Aging and one workshop offered by the Beard Center on Aging (non-transferable)

 All nominees will receive: